 Yes.
 The TOD planning controls in the Housing SEPP require at least 2% of floor space to be used for affordable housing.
 The alternative approaches that have been implemented through council local environmental plans also require affordable housing, with rates varying according to the location.

 Yes.
-The Infill Affordable Housing incentives in the Housing SEPP will also apply in Transport Oriented Development locations, with contributions to be in addition to the requirement to provide 2% affordable housing in perpetuity.
+The Infill Affordable Housing incentives in the Housing SEPP also apply in Transport Oriented Development locations, with contributions to be in addition to the requirement to provide 2% affordable housing in perpetuity.

-Where a lot contains 2 or more land-use zones, the Transport Oriented Development controls will only apply to the portion of land that has a relevant zone.
+Where a lot contains 2 or more land-use zones, the Transport Oriented Development controls only apply to the portion of land that has a relevant zone.
 For example, if a property is partially zoned MU1 Mixed-use and R4 High-density Residential, only the portion of the site that is R4 High-density Residential can be developed under the Transport Oriented Development controls.